AdamCraven/AdamCraven.github.io/_posts/2015-07-27-increasing-performance-on-large-angular-apps.markdown

 {% endraw %}
 {% endhighlight %}

-Then bring the fng directives functionality to life, and allow $digest to occur in the chosen scope, there is one change required.
-It has a property set on one of its parent scopes.
+And to bring the fng directives partial digest functionality to life, there is one change required in the JS.
+A property is set on one of its parent scopes:

 {% highlight js %}
     $parentScope.$stopDigestPropagation = true;
 {% endhighlight %}

 ### How it works

 The fng are opt-in directives, they behave *the same* as an ng event directive.
 But it differs in one important way.
 When triggered (e.g. fng-click) it bubbles up the scope tree and searches for a defined $stopDigestPropagation property.

-When found it will call a $digest in the scope where $stopDigestPropagation is set.
-As shown below:
+When found it will call a $digest in the scope where $stopDigestPropagation is set and checks all the child scopes as shown below:

 <figure class="half">
     <img src="{{ site.url }}/images/fng-directives/scope-tree-local.gif" alt="Scope tree local">